maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

 Specific technical considerations to be aware of:

 * TLS is terminated by Cloudfront using the `TLSv1.2_2018` config.
 TLS 1.0 and TLS 1.1 are not supported.
 The full cipher suite list is [available from AWS](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html#secure-connections-supported-ciphers)
-* Utilizes SNI for TLS, which can result in lower compatibility with browsers than the Chargify application.
+* Utilizes SNI for TLS, which can result in lower compatibility with browsers than the Advanced Billing application.
 Akamai has [published a study](https://blogs.akamai.com/2017/03/reaching-toward-universal-tls-sni.html) describing the evolution of browser support for SNI and it is very high, but not perfect.
 * Supports HTTP/2, HTTP/1.1, HTTP/1.0
 * Through the use of AWS Cloudfront, `https://js.chargify.com` is designed for maximum reliability and speed, but is not covered by our SLA, uptime, or performance guarantees.